 A half-mile loop trail offers several fitness stations, including a balance station, lower body warm-up, bench stepper, torso stability station, upper body warm-up, standing push-up, forearm rolls, upper body strengthening station, and lower body stretching station.

-A 2.1-mile horse trail loops around the park, which connects to the trails that have been established throughout the Town of Davie.
-Please view the rules - Horse Trail Do's and Don'ts.
+A 2.1-mile horse trail loops around the park, connecting to the trails that have been established throughout the Town of Davie.
+Horse Trail Do's and Don'ts.

 The airfield is home to the Vista View Flyers electric-powered plane club.
 All users must be registered with the park and hold a current AMA card, which must be posted while flying.
 Vista View Park is also home to the ParaGator Paragliding club.
 All users must be registered with the park and carry insurance.
 For more details, contact the park office at 954-357-8898.